xwipeoutx/hololens-workshop/3-richer-experience/1-bee.md

 ## 2. Add flight behaviour for our bee

-Add a script to the bee called `FlyAround` with the contents:
+Add a script for the bee called `FlyAround` with the contents:

 ```cs
 using UnityEngine;